RedPhantom07/rpi5-basiliskii/README.md

 Flashing to an SD Card:

+Unzip your choice of image, and locate the .img file.
+If you are using Balena Etcher, the first step is selecting the image.
+Click "Select Image" and locate the .img file you just uncompressed.
+Next make sure you have a SD card ready to go.
+You need at least an 8 GB card so that the entire image will fit.
+In Balena Etcher, click "Select Target" and then select the drive containing the SD card.
+Finally click "Flash!"
+The process will take a little while to complete.
+First you will see a progress bar for flashing, and then it will be followed by a progress bar for Verifying.
+Once the flash is complete, it will unmount the SD card, and it should be ready to go to insert into the Pi.

+On first boot of the Pi, the SD card contains a script that will automatically expand the file storage to include the rest of the space on the card.
+When it does that, it will automatically reboot, so do not be surprised if the first run takes a little bit longer than normal, especially on the Pi Zero.
+During this time, as it has been configured, the screen will remain black.
+(My monitor will display resolution changes and updates every so often, so that is how I can tell that it is continuing with the process.)
+Eventually, the system will finish, and you should hear a Mac chime, and see a desktop load in Basilisk.
+Depending on the model that you have, you may or may not see the OS loading screen.
+The Pi 5 seems to load straight to desktop pretty quickly.
+Once the desktop is loaded, you can proceed to the next step to add networking, or if you wish to leave it as a standalone, then you are finished, Enjoy!

 Updating you WiFi Settings:

+I hope to find a better way to do this.
+In the old days, you could add a wpa_supplicant.conf to the root directory, with your WiFi information, and it would configure the WiFi automatically on the Pi for you.
+Since they swtiched to cloud_init though in Bookworm, that process has changed, so for the moment, here is the route I use.
+I left the SSH port open on each image.
+If you are using a Pi 4 or Pi 5, then you can attach a hardwire to the network port, and then using a program to see the devices on your network, you should be able to see the device.
+(Note:  Please make sure to shutdown from Basilisk, before doing this.
+It should return you to a black screen.)
+Using a terminal window you can access the Pi using the following command:

+    ssh pi@<ipaddress of pi>

+It will then prompt you for the password, which is:

+    raspberry

+You should then see a standard command line on your terminal window.
+Next, enter the following:

+    sudo raspi-config

+This will bring up the normal Raspberry Pi setup window.
+By choosing option "1" you can then scroll down, to the WiFi setting and setup your WiFi for wireless networking.

+Having Basilisk II Shutdown your Pi:

+Finally, while you are still inside the SSH you can change one option to let Basilisk shutdown your Pi, when you choose Shut Down in the Special Menu.
+This will require editing an exisitng file.
+WARNING:  By editing this file, you will be unable to make other changes to the installation without the use of another Linux machine.
+By taking the following steps, the Pi will shutdown whenever Basilisk quits, exits, crashes, or ends in anyway.

+The first step, is by opening the file:

+    sudo nano /etc/systemd/system/basilisk.service

+If you scroll down through the file, you should see the line:

+     # Shutdown Pi when Basilisk exits, currently disabled, remove the # before Exec to turn on
+     #ExecStopPost=sudo shutdown -h now

+Simply delete the "#" next to ExecStopPost, so that it looks like this:

+    ExecStopPost=sudo shutdown -h now

+Hit Ctrl+X, to exit the document, and then "Y" to save the file.
+Follow that, by typing the following commands:

+    sudo systemctl daemon-reload
+    sudo systemctl enable basilisk.service

+This will reload the service.
+This has now become somewhat permament, meaning the only way to change it back, would be to edit the file itself on another Linux computer to add the "#" back in, because there will be no further way to access the command line while Basilisk is running, and when you exit Basilisk, it shut downs the Pi.

 ## How to Make Your Own Version - Follow Up to Option 1